jvink10/room-view/README.md

   - Room settings to left (ping, layers)
   - Add background on top left
   - Add back to create page button in top left
+  - Give indication of which list item refers to which photosphere

 - Convert navbar into a component
 - Add loading indication